wonderwhy-er/Stanford-AI-Class-Subs-Browser/README.md

 AI-ClassSubsGetter(AS3)
 -----------------------
+Update: Now is depricated, will not be updated, use PHP getter instead

 Its an Flash/AIR application that downloads and outputs as XML all videos, titles, and captions.
 It will show progress and in the end will open xml file saving dialog.